 What is important is that you have visibility of all tasks and their status, regardless of which tool the team is using to manage those tasks.

-This is why Sensei IQ provides a separation between the project management layer and the task layer.
+This is why Altus provides a separation between the project management layer and the task layer.
 This allows each team to work in the way that makes sense for their maturity, style and type of work; whilst providing them with industry standard project management and reporting.

-To provide you with a well rounded starting point, Sensei IQ includes the Sensei IQ Task Tool.
+To provide you with a well rounded starting point, Altus includes the Altus Task Tool.
 This is a built in tool that you can use to create tasks, plan sprints or manage an agile board.

 You can use this task tool, or you can link in your own.
 This means that the team can track tasks their own way, while you can maintain the deliverables or key dates independently.
 We are often asked if the tasks link to deliverables or key dates.
 They can.
 However, often it is actually better to keep them independent as this allows your task layer more freedom as there is less data to maintain.